greasygrilledcheese/IceColdSensors/README.md

 3. Run the script:

     - For dual sensors:

         ```bash
         python dual_sensor_script.py
         ```

     - For a single sensor:

         ```bash
         python single_sensor_script.py
         ```

 ## Start Script on Boot

-To make the script run automatically on boot, use `crontab`:

 1. Open crontab configuration: